-This one’s dedicated to my friend Ricky, a fellow CrossFit Invictus athlete and friend who’s basically like a little brother to me.
-Being from the south, he’s been rattling on about Chick-fil-A for SO long that I finally decided to make a Paleo version for him.
+This Paleo Chick-fil-A is dedicated to my friend Ricky, a fellow CrossFit Invictus athlete and friend who’s basically like a little brother to me.
+Being from the south, he’s been rattling on about Chick-fil-A for SO long, I finally decided to make a Paleo version for him.
 It came out so tasty that I’m going to bring some to party this weekend for him to officially try.
 The secret’s in the pickle juice!
 It basically brines the chicken which makes it super moist and tender.
 The recipe easily doubles.

 When researching this recipe (because, you know, it’s got to be somewhat true to the original), I came across loads of different versions on the Internet and tried to best tweak it to be grain- and dairy-free.
 A few that really inspired this one were Gluten, Grain and Garbage Free Chick-fil-A Nuggets from The Domestic Man and Copy Cat Chick-fil-A Nuggets from Chocolate, Chocolate and More and Chick-fil-A Copy Cat from Hilah Cooking.